RunlevelConsulting/Automate-Instagram-Uploads/README.md

 ### Local Image Uploads
 If copying a locally-held image into the Docker container, it **must** be placed into the **/home/ubuntu/Desktop/** directory inside the container and it **must** be the only image in that directory.
 This is due to what the cursor macro expects.

+### User Agents
+The Python script sets a fake User Agent for Selenium.
+Instagram may start to get wise that people are using this tool and bad things could happen, one method to avoid this would be to modify the **user_agent** variable in the script to another mobile phone user agent.
+See [alternatives](https://deviceatlas.com/blog/mobile-browser-user-agent-strings).

 ### Not Working?
 If no image is being uploaded, ditch your container and  run: